blimmer/benlimmer.com/_posts/2020-05-16-adding-typescript-types-github-graphql-api.md

 npm install
 ```

-Our last setup step is to write the `src/generated/github-schema-loader.ts` file we referenced earlier.
+Now, write the `src/generated/github-schema-loader.ts` file we referenced earlier.
 Create a file at
 `src/generated/github-schema-loader.ts` and paste the following code:

 ```ts